wp-plugins/twitter-image-host/readme.txt

  * Initial release

 == Upgrade Notice ==

+= 0.6.1 =
+Introduces Twitter account to author mapping.
+Re-login to Twitter to take effect.

 = 0.6 =
 At last, a fix for authentication.
 Tweeting from the web interface works again.
 If you're using the plugin with